Multi-Task Faces (MTF) Data Set: A Legally and Ethically Compliant Collection of Face Images for Various Classification Tasks: Related work

 To our knowledge, the aforementioned data sets represent the only existing collections of human faces specifically intended for training AI models.
-Unfortunately, they suffer from a variety of drawbacks that diminish their usefulness as benchmarks for FR models.
-As discussed, some of them have already been removed from the internet due to legal and privacy concerns, while others are at risk of being removed in the near future due to how data have been compiled.
-Other data sets are entirely synthetic, lack sufficient images to train robust FR models, or are labeled for tasks other than FR.
+Unfortunately, all of them suffer from a variety of drawbacks that diminish their usefulness as benchmarks for FR models: some of them are no longer available due to legal and privacy concerns, and others risk removal for the same reasons.
+On the other hand, other data sets are entirely synthetic, lack a sufficient number of images to train robust FR models, or are labeled for tasks other than FR.
+Table \ref{tab: datasets comp} summarizes their characteristics and compares them with the MTF data sets we present in this paper (non-curated and curated).

-\section{Data collection, processing and labeling}
+\section{Data collection, processing, and labeling}

-The MTF data set was carefully curated to take advantage of the above-mentioned exception in Article 9 of the GDPR, which allows for the collection and processing of personal data that have been voluntarily made public by the data subject/owner.
+The MTF data set has been carefully collected to take advantage of the above-mentioned exception in Article 9 of the GDPR, which allows for the collection and processing of personal data that have been voluntarily made public by the data subject/owner.
 Along this line, our data collection process prioritized privacy by exclusively focusing on publicly known individuals.
 This ensures the legal basis needed for publicly releasing the data set and hence its availability and longevity.
-Additionally, we sought and obtained approval from the Board of Operational Ethical and Legality Evaluation (BOEL) of the SoBigData++ H2020 project.
+Furthermore, we sought and obtained approval from the Board of Operational Ethical and Legality Evaluation (BOEL) of the SoBigData++ H2020 project.

-This section provides an overview of the methodologies employed for selecting, downloading, processing, and labeling the images in the MTF data set.
+This section provides an overview of the methodologies employed for selecting, downloading, processing, and labeling the images in the non-curated and curated MTF data sets.